 Split Path node

-Several nodes have a finite number of branching paths (for example, Condition nodes let you define two workflow paths for the cases when a condition was met or not).
+Several nodes have a number of branching paths (for example, Condition nodes let you define two workflow paths for the cases when a condition was met or not).
 To increase the number of branching paths between elements, use the Split Path node.

 Result: A dropdown list opens.